 - These facilities do not operate on a 24/7 basis.

-Long term care facilities (include residential care and outpatient rehabilitation/physical therapy): Also called “acute inpatient health care facilities”, these facilities are certified as acute care hospitals and provide patients with acute care for extended inpatient stays of an average of 25 days or more.
+Long term care facilities (include residential care, senior care, and outpatient rehabilitation/physical therapy): Also called “acute inpatient health care facilities”, these facilities provide permanent rehabilitative, restorative, and/or ongoing skilled nursing care to patients or residents in need of assistance with activities of daily living.

 A Long Term Care facility designation applies to buildings that meet the following requirements:

-- More than 50% of the total facility space is used primarily for long term acute care, cancer care, rehabilitation, and/or psychiatric care;
+- More than 50% of the total facility space is used primarily for long term acute care, ongoing skilled nursing care, cancer care, rehabilitation, and/or psychiatric care;

 - These facilities operate on a 24/7 basis.